 Daycare Is The Best Preparation For Kindergarten

 A child is introduced to a structured setting with teachers whom they see as authority figures who will kindly teach them with proper guidance.
-In high-quality childcare centers, teachers and caregiver providers create programs and use subtle methods for young children to develop and learn.
-A child who attended pre-school has gained the necessary knowledge and skills required to become ready for kindergarten.
+In a high-quality child care centers, teachers and caregiver providers create programs and use subtle methods for young children to develop and learn.
+A child who attended pre-school has gained necessary knowledge and skills required to become ready for kindergarten.
 They quickly get comfortable and adapt well to a classroom setting.
 Daycare kids get a smoother transition to kindergarten.

 Development Of Social And Emotional Skills

 Daycare provides an opportunity for a child to deal with different people outside the family.
 They learn to get along with other children their age and create a friendship.
 They are taught specific values like sharing and cooperation with different preschoolers.
 A child’s sense of identity and personality emerge as they work and play with their friends.
 While they are interacting, learning process already takes place as they react and learn how to control their feelings and emotions.
 Learning to resolve conflicts among their peers is essential to healthy emotional development.

 In preschool, a child builds a trusting relationship with adults outside their home.
 In the center, they see their teachers as the person to follow and obey as they give directions and guidance to the children.
 Discipline is developed when they learn how to wait for their turn, politeness to listen when someone is speaking, and raising a hand when they need to ask or say something.

 In pre-school, children master language skills during playtime, when they sing, at storytelling time, or during academic activities.
 Most children learn first how to write their names at daycare centers.
 Basic knowledge of alphabets and phonetics are the skills necessary to learn how to read adequately in kindergarten.